grislyeye/grislyeye.com/posts/black-griffin-session-32.md

 </dd>
 </dl>

-<p>Something deep within your bowels cringes as you hold the weapon.
+<p>Something deep within Biron&#39;s bowels cringes as he hold the weapon.
 It is made of some kind of metal, like steel but blackened as if by soot.
 Its jagged edges bear a cruel, sharp edge and it bears a half-lidded eye on its hilt.
 The metal seems vaguely familiar to Biron.</p>

 <dl>
 <dt>Vicmas</dt>